alexferrer/xplane_thermals/README.md

 This is a Python 3 plugin, so the python interface is required. ( https://xppython3.readthedocs.io/en/stable/) For installation copy the Python files to the X-Plane Resources/PythonScripts folder so that the Python plugin can find them.

-As a helper, I am using Easy Dataref access class from Joan Perez i Cauhe, and I am including the class on the sources.
+As a helper, I am using Easy Dataref access class from Joan Perez i Cauhe, and I am including the class on the sources. (with changes for Python 3)
 Other than that, all is needed is PI_ThermalSym, thermal_model.py and world.py anything else is test stuff or helpers.

 V 0.3 has a nice menu to define thermal parameters, better thermal simulation, better performance and reduced memory space.

 Older versions